wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 The strand buffer controls the ordering of clwbs with regard to persist barriers. clwbs after a barrier must not issue until the barrier retires.
 When the strand buffer is fully drained, it also notifies the persist queue such that JoinStrand, if any, can successfully retire.

+As we have previously discussed, the eviction and coherence downgrade/invalidation of cache lines will cause unexpected ordering violation, if the persist queue optimistically unblocks store operations right after the barrier before the store is issued.
+This may cause the issue, if the store being optimistically issued to the L1 is to be evicted or downgraded/invalidated before all clwb instructions before the barrier complete.